 Once each quarter, (January-March, April-June, July-September, October-December) a stormwater sample is obtained and visual assessment performed at each outfall, if a measureable storm event occurred.
-A qualified member of the PPT (DEP, EPC-CP Storm Water Permitting/Compliance team member or MSGP Program Lead) conducts the visual assessment.
+A qualified member of the PPT (DEP, EPC-CP field team member or MSGP Program Lead) conducts the visual assessment.
 The visual assessment will be: